Home Page › Blog › How to Certify a Service Dog

 - Train your dog to perform a task that helps with your condition.

-- Ensure your dog is comfortable in public spaces; they should be able to pass a public access test.
+- Make sure your dog is comfortable in public spaces; they should be able to pass a public access test.

-- Certify your dog’s service dog status by getting a certificate stating you’ve met all service dog requirements — but remember, this step is at your discretion.
+- Certify your dog’s service dog status by getting a certificate stating you’ve met all service dog requirements — but remember, this step is not required.

 Service Dog Certifiers